samuellee101/Quadrupedal-Robot-Senior-Design-Project/README.md

 The file 'gyroscope' details work that Samuel did in order to get the gyroscope up and running.

-The file 'midterm-presentation' shows what we presented during our midterm presentations, and the powerpoint within details our progress halfway through this project. joint Christopher/Samuel effort.
+The file 'midterm-presentation' shows what we presented during our midterm presentations, and the powerpoint within details our progress halfway through this project.
+Joint Christopher/Samuel effort.

 The file '3D-printed-instructions' details work that Samuel did in order to get the 3D printed parts necessary for the project.